 We rely on the resources of our Manager to manage our day-to-day operations, as we do not separately employ any personnel.
 We rely completely on our Manager to provide us with investment advisory services and general management services.
 Each of our executive officers also serve as officers or employees of our Manager.
 Our Manager has significant discretion as to the implementation of our investment and operating policies and strategies.
-Accordingly, we believe that our success depends to a significant extent upon the efforts, experience, diligence, skill and network of business contacts of the officers, key personnel and investment professionals of our Manager as well as the information and deal flow generated by such individuals.
-The officers, key personnel and investment professionals of our Manager source, evaluate, negotiate, close and monitor our loans; therefore, our success depends on their continued service.
+Accordingly, we believe that our success depends to a significant extent upon the efforts, experience, diligence, skill and network of business contacts of the officers, key personnel and investment professionals of our Manager source, evaluate, negotiate, close and monitor our loans; therefore, our success depends on their continued service.
 The departure of any of the officers, key personnel and investment professionals of our Manager could have a material adverse effect on our business.